haifenghuang/XMLParser/README.md

 # A simple XML parser for C
 XMLParser is a simple XML parser for the C language.
 It is intended to be simple to understand and easy to use.
 Although the parser has some limitations, but it can handle most of the standard xml files.
-And it also does not support xpath syntax, but it has an easy to understand(maybe more elegent) way for selecting/filtering the xml node.
+And it also does not support xpath syntax, but it has an easy to understand(maybe more elegent) way for selecting/filtering the xml node(though not powerful than xpath).

 Chinese version: [中文](README_cn.md)